roadster-rs/roadster/book/src/features/observability/tracing.md

 # Tracing with Tokio's [tracing](https://crates.io/crates/tracing) crate

-Roadster provides support for tracing as defined by the [`init_tracing`](https://docs.rs/roadster/latest/roadster/tracing/fn.init_tracing.html) method.
+Roadster provides support for tracing as defined by the [`init_tracing`](https://docs.rs/roadster/latest/roadster/tracing/fn.init_tracing.html) method, which is used in the default implementation of [ `App#init_tracing`](https://docs.rs/roadster/latest/roadster/app/trait.App.html#method.init_tracing).
 Some of the initialization logic can be configured via the app's config files.
 The app can also provide its own custom tracing initialization logic.

 If the `otel` feature is enabled, this method will also initialize some OpenTelemetry resources.
 See the [OpenTelemetry chapter](otel.md) for more details.